SuboptimalEng/learning-unity/README.md

 ### Quick Tip

-It is important to choose a tutorial that goes at a pace that matches your current knowledge level.
+It is important to `choose a tutorial that goes at a pace that matches your current knowledge level`.
 Choosing a tutorial that is too difficult is like training for a marathon by running 20 miles on the first day.
 You won't get far and will be demotivated very quickly.